helixbass/eslint-plugin-coffee/README.md

 }
 ```

-You can also use [eslint:recommended](https://eslint.org/docs/rules/) (the set of rules which are recommended for all
+To apply [eslint:recommended](https://eslint.org/docs/rules/) (the set of rules which are recommended for all
-projects by the ESLint team) with this plugin.
-As noted [above](#can-i-use-all-of-the-existing-eslint-plugins-and-rules-without-any-changes), not all ESLint core rules are compatible with CoffeeScript, so you need to add both `eslint:recommended` and `plugin:coffee/eslint-recommended` (which will adjust the one from ESLint appropriately for CoffeeScript) to your config:
+projects by the ESLint team) with this plugin, add `plugin:coffee/eslint-recommended` (which will adjust the `eslint:recommended` config appropriately for CoffeeScript) to your config:

 ```
 {
   "extends": [
-    "eslint:recommended",
     "plugin:coffee/eslint-recommended"
   ]
 }